AniketBedwal/AniketBedwal/README.md

 - 👋 Hi, I’m @AniketBedwal
-- 👀 I’m a webdeveloper
+- 👀 I’m a Software Developer
-- 🌱 I’m currently pursuing Diploma in Advanced Computing(DAC)
+- 🌱 Completed Diploma in Advanced Computing(DAC)
 - 💞️ I’m looking to collaborate on webdevelopment project both on frontend and backend
 - 📫 You can connect with me on twitter @AniketBedwal98